paoldev/vcpkg-custom-overlays/README.md

 > Tokenizer is a fast, generic, and customizable text tokenization library for C++ and Python with minimal dependencies.

 This library is released under "MIT" license: https://github.com/OpenNMT/Tokenizer/blob/master/LICENSE.md.

+For details, see the links above.

 ## Triplets